ypark9/yopa.page/content/blog/2023-06-17-Best-Practices-for-Defining-Paths-For-RESTful-APIs.md

 ---

-In conclusion, AWS API Gateway provides an intuitive and powerful toolset for creating robust APIs.
 Adhering to these best practices when defining paths will help to create APIs that are not only powerful and scalable, but also user-friendly and easy to maintain.
 Consistency, intuitive resource names, correct use of path and query parameters, and proper versioning are all essential for a well-structured API.

 Cheers! 🍺